-Our current Value for Life is Trust.
+Our current Value for Life is Respect.
 We have been thinking about this value during our Collective Worship, during class reflection time and when we are moving around the school.
 As part of our Celebration assembly, we also praise children who have shown this value.
-Last term’s theme was Thankfulness.
+Last term’s theme was Generosity.

 The timetable below shows which Collective Worship we have each day.
 These are planned by the Collective Worship Leader and the clergy.

 |Tuesday||10.30-10.45am||Bible exploration: Bible stories linked to values, or celebrations in line with the church calendar.||Siobhan Howson|

 |Wednesday||10.30-10.45am||Singing and Hymn Worship – Hymns related to the Value||Jodie Tapia / Julie Hartley|

 |Thursday||10.30-10.45am||Bible exploration: Bible stories linked to values, or celebrations in line with the church calendar.||Vicar / Siobhan Howson|

 |Friday||10.30-10.45am||Celebration Assembly – Work, Sporting events, Head Teacher’s Award, Birthdays||Stephen Dodd / Siobhan Howson|